Sharp Sufficient Conditions for Stable Recovery of Block Sparse Signals by Block Orthogonal Matching Pursuit: Conclusions and Future Work

-In this paper, we have studied Block-RIC based sufficient and necessary conditions for exactly and stably recovering $K$-block sparse signals $\x$ from the measurements $\y=\A\x+\v$ by the BOMP algorithm in $K$ iterations, where $\v$ is a $l_2$ bounded noise vector.
-First, we have showed that $\delta_{K+1}<1/\sqrt{K+1}$ is a sharp condition which is sufficient and necessary.
-Second, under a generous condition $\delta_{K+1}<\sqrt{2}/2$, we present a class of $K$-block sparse signal which can be recovered exactly or stably by using the BOMP algorithm.
-That is, we have showed that under some conditions on $\alpha$, the BOMP algorithm can exactly or stably recover any $\alpha$-strongly-decaying $K$-block sparse signal in $K$ iterations when $\delta_{K+1}<\sqrt{2}/2$.
-Moreover, we have proved that the condition on $\alpha$ is sharp.
-Finally, we have shown that under a condition on blocks of $K$-block sparse signal $\x$, $\delta_{K+1}<\sqrt{2}/2$ is a sufficient condition for partial recovery of $K$-block sparse signals $\x$ by the BOMP algorithm.
-The condition on the blocks of $K$-block sparse signals $\x$ is also shown to be sharp for partial recovery.
+In this paper, we studied block-RIC based sufficient and necessary conditions for exact and stable recovery of block $K$-sparse signals $\x$ from the measurements $\y=\A\x+\v$ by the BOMP algorithm in $K$ iterations, where $\v$ is an $\ell_2$-bounded noise vector.
+First, we showed that $\delta_{K+1}<1/\sqrt{K+1}$ is a sharp sufficient condition.
+Second, under $\delta_{K+1}<\sqrt{2}/2$, we presented a class of block $K$-sparse signals which can be recovered exactly or stably by using the BOMP algorithm in $K$ iterations.
+That is, we showed that under some conditions on $\alpha$, the BOMP algorithm can exactly or stably recover any block $\alpha$-strongly-decaying $K$-sparse signal in $K$ iterations when $\delta_{K+1}<\sqrt{2}/2$.
+Moreover, we proved that the condition on $\alpha$ is sharp.
+Finally, we showed that $\delta_{K+1}<\sqrt{2}/2$ is a sufficient condition for partial recovery of block $K$-sparse signals $\x$ by the BOMP algorithm under certain condition on the signals $\x$.
+The condition on the blocks of block $K$-sparse signals $\x$ is also shown to be sharp for partial recovery.